 If I am writing anything that you’d rather I didn’t, you are welcome to contact me and say what the problem is.
 I cannot guarantee I’ll be able to do anything about it, but I will treat it in confidence.
 I certainly won’t berate anyone for asking politely.

-Chrisontheatre is not supposed to be taken seriously all the time
+Chrisontheatre is not trying to be edgy

 Chrisontheatre is not the place to bash bad plays